mikkom/angular2-training/typescript-and-tooling/README.md

 ---

-# ES6
+# ES7

 - Newest version of EcmaScript standard that is the basis for JavaScript
-- Published 2015
+- Published in June 2016
+- Small release
-- Provides a lot of improvements for writing JavaScript in scale
+- ES6 provided lot of improvements for writing JavaScript in scale

 ---

-# ES6 - Key Features
+# ES7 - Key Features

 - `let` and `const` to replace `var`
 - Arrow functions